17mohini/Covid-Diaries/reality/now.md

 # India
 ### Geo-political Landscape
 - India and Pakistan are (re)learning to cooperate.
 SAARC is a major force on the global stage.
 - India also shuts down for two months every year.
-Janta Curfews happen in the summer for two .
+The term 'Janta Curfew', first used in 2020, has stuck.

 # Saudi Arabia/Middle East
 - Reacting to the reduced demand for oil, the countries have aggressively invested in renewable energy.